Common Misconceptions About Dental Implants in Holistic Practices

 Holistic Bone Graft Protocol:

-1. completely extract any tooth fragments or foreign materials such as pieces of filling material or metal, so only bone and gum tissue remain
+1. Completely extract any tooth fragments or foreign materials such as pieces of filling material or metal, so only bone and gum tissue remain

-2. remove any cyst or irregular scar tissue and diseased/non-vital bone.
+2. Remove any cyst or irregular scar tissue and diseased/non-vital bone.

-3. use oxygen and dental ozone gas to kill bacterial and fungal infections in the pores of the bone.
+3. Use oxygen and dental ozone gas to kill bacterial and fungal infections in the pores of the bone.
 Oxygen and Ozone also promote healing and reverse an anaerobic environment suitable for disease and pathogens.

 4. Evaluate the size and shape of bone defects or holes.

-5. place a mixture of platelet rich fibrin (PRF) and bone grafting material into the bony void. (generally we will graft any defects larger than 3-4mm)
+5. Place a mixture of platelet rich fibrin (PRF) and bone grafting material into the bony void. (generally we will graft any defects larger than 3-4mm)

-6. place PRF and collagen membranes as needed to hold graft products into place.
+6. Place PRF and collagen membranes as needed to hold graft products into place.

-7. suture gum tissue into place so it is not loose and closed if at all possible.
+7. Suture gum tissue into place so it is not loose and closed if at all possible.
 Membranes will also block gum tissue from growing down into the healing graft or bony holes where it does not belong.

 Bone regeneration and grafting is not always an exact science and no case is ever the same.
 Several factors about the area to be grafted are very considerable:

-1. physical size of the bone missing
+1. Physical size of the bone missing

-2. actual shape of the bone missing
+2. Actual shape of the bone missing

-3. amount of bone remaining prior to grafting
+3. Amount of bone remaining prior to grafting

-4. health of bone remaining prior to grafting
+4. Health of bone remaining prior to grafting

-5. health of patient in need of treatment
+5. Health of patient in need of treatment

-6. how long the bone has been missing
+6. How long the bone has been missing

 The choice of materials and techniques can be critical to the outcome of the jaw bone regenerative procedures.
 Careful selection of materials can also improve the chances for success.